 Exports vs Fall in the Indian Rupee Value: The local currency effect

-That was an explanation giving stress to the local currency angle.
-Let’s see the same case analyzing the volume effect.
+Well, that was an explanation with respect to the local currency angle.
+Let’s see the same case analyzing the volume effect angle as well.

 Exports vs Fall in the Indian Rupee Value: The volume effect